The Xcerts

-The Xcerts are a British alternative rock band, originally formed in Aberdeen, Scotland in 2001.
-They have released four studio albums, with their latest being Hold On To Your Heart (2018).
+The Xcerts (stylised as The XCERTS) are a Scottish alternative rock band, originally formed in Aberdeen, Scotland in 2001.
+They have released five studio albums, with their latest being Afterthoughts On Letting Go (2024).

 Biography

 The Xcerts were originally formed by 13-year-olds Murray Macleod and Jordan Smith after meeting in the headmasters room at Robert Gordon's College in Aberdeen.
 When school friend Ross McTaggart joined on drums, The Xcerts went on to record two EPs at the local recording studio Captain Tom's.

 In order to progress, the band moved to Brighton, England in 2006, where Macleod went to college with future Architects vocalist, Sam Carter, and would later become roommates with Architects bassist Alex Dean.

 Shortly afterwards, The Xcerts parted ways with their old drummer McTaggart.
 A replacement was found in Tom Heron, originally from Exeter, who was living in Brighton with a mutual friend and had also become close friends with Murray and Jordan.
 With the newly formed trio created, the band began writing the songs that would start to spread the word of The Xcerts nationally.